View from the Surface of our Moon

 Pictured: Petr and sister Eva

-Petr Ginz was born on February 1, 1928, to father, Ota Ginz and, mother, Marie Ginzová, a Jewish family living in Czechoslovakia.
+Petr Ginz was born on February 1, 1928, to his father, Ota Ginz and, his mother, Marie Ginzová, a Jewish family living in Czechoslovakia.

 At the age of 14, Petr was separated from his parents and transported to the Theresienstadt concentration camp in October 1942.
 There, he spent his days under the control of the German SS still clinging to his dreams of science, and science fiction.
 His favourite author was Jules Verne.

 Even within the walls of the concentration camp, Petr managed to continue his quest to study science from a library full of confiscated books the Nazis had collected.
-Petr eventually began to write his own stories of space travel, and drawing and painting as well.
+Petr eventually began to write his own stories of space travel, drawing, and painting.
 One of Petr's creations was quite amazingly different from his existence within a Nazi concentration camp...it depicted the view from the surface of our Moon, and the Earth serenely rising above the lunar landscape.

 .